We had been on a road trip through Cyprus making our way up the western coastline.

 The first stop of our road trip started off in Paphos where a good portion of the archeological sites on the island can be found.

 We visited Tomb of the Kings, Paphos Castle, and an archeological park.
 Making our way up the coast we stopped again in Peyia to visit the Sea Caves.
 They were beautiful and the water was crystal clear.
 As incredible as it was, we knew that we had saved the best for last.

 Neo Chorio has some of the most pristine waters that can be found in Cyprus.

 “Those fools!
 Can you believe that they were stupid enough to give us a boat that goes this fast?”
 I asked incredulously.
 “They even packed us lunch!”
 “I know, right?”
 Mimi replied having trouble believing it herself.
 “Let’s see how fast it goes.”

-I shoved the throttle to the “full speed ahead” position and we took off along the Cyprus coastline as fast as our newly acquired vessel would go.
+I shoved the throttle to the “full speed ahead” position and we took off along the Cyprus coastline.

 The wind blew through our hair as smiles lit up our faces from the pure joy of the speed.
 The boat leaped from wave to wave as the shoreline passed by our left side.
 To our right was nothing but ocean and we decided to head towards that horizon, far enough so that the people from the hotel, that had just rented us the boat, couldn’t realize their mistake.